Manifest destiny: 20th-century reforms

 In 1917, all Puerto Ricans were made full American citizens via the Jones Act, which also provided for a popularly elected legislature and a bill of rights, and authorized the election of a Resident Commissioner who has a voice (but no vote) in Congress.
 In 1934, the Tydings–McDuffie Act put the Philippines on a path to independence, which was realized in 1946 with the Treaty of Manila.
 The Guam Organic Act of 1950 established Guam alongside Puerto Rico as an unincorporated unorganized territory of the United States, provided for the structure of the island's civilian government, and granted the people U.S. citizenship.

 21st century

 In 2025, Donald Trump became the first president to use the phrase "manifest destiny" during an inaugural address, declaring an extension of American influence "into the stars" with ambitions to plant the U.S. flag on Mars.
-Since being elected, Trump has suggested at various points to annex Canada, Greenland, and the Panama Canal, to invade Venezuela and Mexico, and to take over the Gaza Strip.
+Since being elected, at various points, Trump has suggested annexing Canada, Greenland, and the Panama Canal, to invade Venezuela and Mexico, and to take over the Gaza Strip.
+The US Department of Homeland Security used the image of American Progress with the heading "A Heritage to be proud of, a Homeland worth Defending" in a post on social media in August 2025.